Infinidat/infinisdk/doc/querying.rst

 		>>> v
 		<Volume id=1007>

-It will fail for either 0 or more than one are returned:
+It will fail if either 0 or several objects are returned:

 .. code-block:: python